adamu/line_bot/README.md

 ### Flex Message Update

 Recent additions to the Flex message API have not been added yet.
-This will be the first feature to be implemented after initial release.

-## TODO

-* [ ] Tests
-* [ ] Static resources
-* [ ] Update post-publish sample links.